 Origins

-Marian Homes, Inc. exists for the sole mission of owning and maintaining houses used as group homes for the intellectually disabled.
+Marian Homes, Inc. mission is to purchase, refurbish and maintaining houses used as group homes for the intellectually disabled.
 The concept for the organization grew from initial planning of the leadership of St. Mary of Sorrows Knights of Columbus Council 8600 in 1994.
 Those gentlemen recognized the great need for additional community-based housing options for persons with intellectual disabilities.
-The Council established a non-profit corporate entity, named Marian Homes, to address the need for Group Homes in Fairfax County.
+The Council established a non-profit corporate entity, named Marian Homes, Inc. to address the need for Group Homes in Fairfax County.
 The date of incorporation is February 22, 1996.

-The Bylaws of the new corporation describe a 23 member all-volunteer Board of Directors as the management.
-At each Board Meeting we open the meeting with the Lord’s Prayer and close our meeting with the Prayer of St. Francis of Assisi.
-All Directors are members of Council 8600, though financial and operational controls are separate from the Council leadership structure.
-Having created the organizational structure, fund raising began in earnest, with an IRS approval of 501(c)(3) status.
+The Bylaws of the new corporation describe a 15 member all-volunteer Board of Directors as the management.
+Having created the organizational structure, fund raising began in earnest with an IRS approval of 501(c)(3) status.
 The Board contacted Chimes Virginia, a not-for-profit human service provider and entered into a partnership with them, all under the supervision of the Fairfax County Community Service Board.

-Marian Homes, Inc. exists for the sole mission of owning and maintaining houses used as group homes for the intellectually disabled.
+Marian Homes, Inc. mission is to purchase, refurbish and maintaining houses used as group homes for the intellectually disabled.
 The concept for the organization grew from initial planning of the leadership of St. Mary of Sorrows Knights of Columbus Council 8600 in 1994.
 Those gentlemen recognized the great need for additional community-based housing options for persons with intellectual disabilities.
-The Council established a non-profit corporate entity, named Marian Homes, to address the need for Group Homes in Fairfax County.
+The Council established a non-profit corporate entity, named Marian Homes, Inc. to address the need for Group Homes in Fairfax County.
 The date of incorporation is February 22, 1996.

-The Bylaws of the new corporation describe a 23 member all-volunteer Board of Directors as the management.
-At each Board Meeting we open the meeting with the Lord’s Prayer and close our meeting with the Prayer of St. Francis of Assisi.
-All Directors are members of Council 8600, though financial and operational controls are separate from the Council leadership structure.
-Having created the organizational structure, fund raising began in earnest, with an IRS approval of 501(c)(3) status.
+The Bylaws of the new corporation describe a 15 member all-volunteer Board of Directors as the management.
+Having created the organizational structure, fund raising began in earnest with an IRS approval of 501(c)(3) status.
 The Board contacted Chimes Virginia, a not-for-profit human service provider and entered into a partnership with them, all under the supervision of the Fairfax County Community Service Board.

 Marian Homes, Inc. purchased its first house, in the Brecon Ridge subdivision, a picturesque community of single family homes in Fairfax, in 1997.
 With a mortgage provided by our partner, Chimes Virginia, the Board took possession and renovated the house to accommodate wheelchairs.
 On August 10, 1998, an official ribbon cutting ceremony opened this first house, named Marian House, and it became the home for five intellectually disabled women.
 The residents had previously lived at home or in state supported facilities, such as the Northern Virginia Training Center.
 Our Partner Chimes Virginia became the care-provider and assists the residents of Regina House around the clock.